pvcraven/opensource_article/opensource_article.md

 and Arcade to program video games.

-I started development on Arcade after teaching students using the [PyGame](https://www.pygame.org) library for almost 10 years in person and [on-line](http://ProgramArcadeGames.com).
+I started development on Arcade after teaching students using the [PyGame](https://www.pygame.org) library.
+I taught using PyGame for almost 10 years in person and developed the on-line site [ProgramArcadeGames.com](http://ProgramArcadeGames.com) for learning to program.
 PyGame is great, but eventually I felt like I was wasting time having to cover for [bugs that were never fixed](https://stackoverflow.com/questions/10148479/artifacts-when-drawing-primitives-with-pygame).
 I worried about teaching things like the [event loop](https://www.pygame.org/docs/tut/tom_games2.html)